Fachstelle-Geoinformation-Winterthur/winergie-client/README.md

-# WinergieClient
+# winergie application client

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.6.

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:4200/winergie/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding